Vini251/Calculator/README.md

 Technology used: HTML5, CSS, JavaScript

-This is a simple calculator application which can serve as a good side project for emerging students in Computer Science field.
+This is a simple calculator application which can serve as a good side project.